 Dan Messer is the Integrated Library System Administrator for the Maricopa County Library District, located in Phoenix, AZ, USA.
-He maintains a broad background in technology including operating systems, mobile operating systems, CMS and blogging platforms, integrated library systems, web development and design, and digital media production.
-Under extreme duress and the influence of intoxicating substances, he’ll develop web things in PHP, Python, and MariaDB.
-Beyond the web, he’s a staff and public instructor who teaches classes on library technology, eReaders and digital devices, and online services.
+He maintains a broad background in technology including operating systems, logistics, mobile operating systems, CMS and blogging platforms, integrated library systems and library automation, web development and design, and digital media production.
+With extensive experience in ILS automation, he writes code in AutoHotkey to automate Polaris and Leap functionality to handle repetitive tasks.
+Beyond the ILS, he teaches classes on library technology, eReaders and digital devices, and online services.

 Hello, my name is Dan and I’m from the Internet.